What is ringworm and what causes it?

 Diagnosis is made in one or more of the following three ways:

-- Identification of the typical "ringworm" lesions on the skin.
+- Identification of the typical 'ringworm' lesions on the skin.
 This method is not very accurate and may lead to misdiagnosis.
+Additional diagnostic tests are usually required to confirm that ringworm fungi is present.

 There are numerous causes for hair loss in dogs.
 Before making a diagnosis of ringworm, your veterinarian may recommend additional testing to rule out some of these causes.